 How do I apply?

-Applications may be submitted via the web form available here:
+Applications must be submitted via the google form found here:

 How much money can I request?

 Grants are intended for innovative and creative projects,

 so ask for what you need for your program or idea.

 Grants typically range from a few hundred to a couple thousand dollars.

 However, we do not cap the application request amounts.

 What needs to be included in my application?